NYCPlanning/anex-summit-2024-demo-/README.md

 This is a demonstration of how New York City employees can use [DuckDB](https://duckdb.org/) and [dbt](https://docs.getdbt.com/) to build and analyze data.

+A fictional dataset about about local agriculture called `Farm to Market` was created for the purposes of this repo.

 The code is organized into stages to show a progression from simple queries to a robust data pipeline.

-A fictional dataset about about local agriculture called `Farm to Market` was created for the purposes of this repo.
+- Stage 0: confirm everything is setup correctly
+- Stage 1: load and explore data
+- Stage 2: use a data pipeline to build Farm to Market
+- Stage 3: use dbt to build Farm to Market

 ## Farm to Market